Operation Outward: Effects

 In July 1942, a second launch site was set up at Oldstairs Bay near Dover.
 On 12 July 1942, a wire-carrying balloon struck a 110 kV power line near Leipzig.
 A failure in the circuit breaker at the Böhlen power station caused a fire that destroyed the station; this was Outward's greatest success.

 The effects of the incendiary attacks were very difficult to assess – it could be difficult to tell whether any particular fire was caused by Outward or by an accident, sabotage, or aircraft-dropped incendiary.
 Intelligence sources, including reports from newspapers printed in occupied Europe, indicated that some fires had definitely been caused by Outward.
 Outward caused damage in neutral countries – on the night of 19/20 January 1944, two trains collided at Laholm in Sweden after an Outward balloon knocked out electrical lighting on the railway.
 Changing winds could also blow balloons back to the United Kingdom.
-On one occasion, a balloon knocked out the electricity supply to the town of Ipswich.
+On one occasion, a balloon knocked out the electricity supply to the town of Ipswich.In addition, failures in the altitude adjustment mechanism caused such balloons to fall in Belgium in an area ranging from Tournai to Andenne.